naiyoma/docs-fern/fern/api/docs/getting-started.md

 </Accordion>

-Your **Fern specification** is a set of YAML files that describe your API.
-You can learn more about this in the [Define your API](./specification/specification) section.
+Your **Fern definition** is a set of YAML files that describe your API.
+You can learn more about this in the [Define your API](./definition/definition) section.

 ### Running the Fern compiler

-The Fern compiler takes your Fern specification and generates useful outputs, like SDKs.
+The Fern compiler takes your Fern definition and generates useful outputs, like SDKs.
 You can learn more about configuring outputs in the [Compiler](./compiler/generators) section.